 Queens was first settled by the Dutch, who started outposts in Flushing (1645), Elmhurst (1652), and Jamaica (1655).
 Like the rest of New York City, it was captured by the English in 1664 and consolidated within greater New York City in 1898.

 Queens Boulevard in 1920

-Today, it is known for a more suburban and family feel than the other boroughs of New York City, with more standalone, detached houses.
-Apartment buildings in Queens are typically larger and more spacious than those in Manhattan and Brooklyn, and rents are cheaper.
-The areas of Astoria, Long Island City, and Sunnyside attract many young renters looking for more space and a fun place to live.
+Today, it is known for a more suburban and family feel than the other boroughs of New York City, with more standalone, single-family detached houses.
+Apartment buildings in Queens often have larger and more spacious floorplans than those in Manhattan and Brooklyn, and rents are cheaper.

 Which County is the Bronx in?